 As you see, the body is quite big, so make sure to free up enough space on your kitchen counter.

-All things considered, if you end up dedicating a spot in your house to this commercial-grade coffee maker, I’m sure you won’t regret it.
+All things considered, if you end up dedicating a spot for this commercial-grade coffee maker, I’m sure you won’t regret it.

-You’ll most likely ask yourself why you haven’t made the decision to buy a Bunn VP-17 earlier.
+You’ll most likely ask yourself why you haven’t made the decision to invest in the sturdy Bunn VP-17 earlier.

 It’s the best plastic-free product for you if you’ve set a higher budget and you aren’t willing to try out some of the manual coffee brewing devices I mentioned above.

-This kind of coffee maker with a stainless steel interior that also requires no tubing, and is easily portable, is hard to find.
+This type of coffee maker with a stainless steel interior that also requires no tubing, and is easily portable, is hard to find.

 This is an espresso machine that has a really good reputation among coffee enthusiasts.

-I couldn’t leave it out of my list, as it’s just a high-quality coffee maker that will allow you to taste a variety of classic Italian drinks at home.
+I couldn’t leave it out of my list, as it’s just a high-quality coffee maker that will allow you to enjoy different types of classic coffee shop drinks at home.

-The Rancilio Silvia is also one of the least toxic home-grade espresso machines.
+The Rancilio Silvia is also one of the least toxic prosumer espresso machines for home use.

 Its water reservoir is made of BPA-free food-grade plastic, but only cold water goes in it.